 - Hiking Poles – this trail is mostly flat but you’ll be hiking for 6+ miles so your legs will start getting tired.
 Hiking poles can provide support and stability to finish the hike safely.

 - Plenty of water – for longer day hikes I always bring several reusable water bottles.

-- Insect repellant– one of the most challenging parts of this hike were the relentless bugs that kept following us for the entire time.
-Bring a bug spray for a more enjoyable time!
+- Insect repellant– one of the most challenging parts of this hike was the relentless bugs that kept following us the entire time.
+Bring bug spray for a more enjoyable time!